National Lottery Community Fund: Structure

-The strategic direction of the Big Lottery Fund is decided by a Board made up of a Chair and nine Board members.
+The strategic direction of The National Lottery Community Fund is decided by a board made up of a chair and nine members.
 The Fund's decision-making on grants is devolved to country committees for each of the four UK countries – England, Wales, Scotland and Northern Ireland.
-The chairs of these country committees sit on the main Board.
+The chairs of these country committees sit on the main board.
 Each of the four countries runs their own funding programmes, based on particular priorities and needs.

-The Big Lottery Fund Chair is Blondel Cluff CBE.
-The day-to-day running of Big Lottery Fund is under the responsibility of senior management team, made up of the Chief Executive, five directors and two deputy directors.
-The current Interim CEO is David Knott.
+The interim chair of The National Lottery Community Fund is Paul Sweeney.
+The day-to-day running of organisation is under the responsibility of a senior management team, made up of the chief executive and nine directors.
+The current chief executive is David Knott.

 Funding programmes

-A list of the programmes that the Big Lottery Fund has funded can be found on the Big Lottery Fund website.
+A list of all current and historic programmes that The National Lottery Community Fund has funded can be found on the body's website.